-Our results of operations are exposed to changes in interest rates primarily with respect to borrowings under our credit facilities, where interest rates are tied to SOFR, prime rate, Canadian Dollar Offered Rate, Euro Interbank Offered Rate, SONIA, or Swiss Average Rate Overnight.
+Our results of operations are exposed to changes in interest rates primarily with respect to borrowings under our credit facilities, where interest rates are tied to SOFR, prime rate, CORRA, Euro Interbank Offered Rate, SONIA, or Swiss Average Rate Overnight.
 Therefore, we implemented a policy to manage our exposure to variable interest rates on a portion of our outstanding variable rate debt instruments through the use of interest rate swap contracts.
-These contracts converted a portion of our variable rate debt to fixed rate debt, matching the currency, effective dates and maturity dates to specific debt instruments.
+These contracts effectively converted a portion of our variable rate debt to fixed rate debt.
 We designated our interest rate swap contracts as cash flow hedges, and net interest payments or receipts from interest rate swap contracts are included as adjustments to interest expense.

-We had none of our variable rate debt under our credit facilities at fixed rates at December 31, 2022.
-However, in February 2023, we entered into two sets of interest rate swap agreements to hedge the variable rates on a portion of our credit agreement borrowings.
-See Note 19, "Long-Term Obligations" and Note 20, "Derivative Instruments and Hedging Activities" to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for additional information.
+In February 2023, we entered into two sets of interest rate swap agreements to hedge the variable rates on a portion of our credit agreement borrowings.
+See Note 18, "Long-Term Obligations" and Note 19, "Derivative Instruments and Hedging Activities" to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for additional information.

-At December 31, 2023, we had approximately \$1,243 million of variable rate debt that was not hedged.
-Using sensitivity analysis, a 100 basis point movement in interest rates would change interest expense by \$12 million over the next twelve months.
+At December 31, 2024, we had approximately \$951 million of variable rate debt that was not hedged.
+Using sensitivity analysis, a 100 basis point movement in interest rates would change interest expense by \$10 million over the next twelve months.